Ghana

 Ghana, officially the Republic of Ghana, is a country in West Africa.
-It is situated with the Gulf of Guinea and the Atlantic Ocean to the south, and shares borders with Côte d'Ivoire to the west, Burkina Faso to the north, and Togo to the east.
-Ghana covers an area of 239567 km2, spanning diverse ecologies, from coastal savannas to tropical rainforests.
-With 35 million inhabitants, Ghana is the thirteenth-most populous country in Africa, and the second-most populous country in West Africa specifically.
-The capital and largest city is Accra; other significant cities include Tema, Kumasi, Sunyani, Ho, Cape Coast, Techiman, Tamale, Bolga, Wa, and Sekondi-Takoradi.
+It is situated with the Gulf of Guinea and the Atlantic Ocean to the south, and shares borders with Ivory Coast to the west, Burkina Faso to the north, and Togo to the east.
+Ghana covers an area of 239567 km2, spanning various ecologies, from coastal savannas to tropical rainforests.
+With over 35 million inhabitants, Ghana is the thirteenth-most populous country in Africa, and the second-most populous country in West Africa.
+The capital and most populous city is Accra.

 The earliest kingdoms to emerge in Ghana were Bonoman in the south and the Kingdom of Dagbon in the north, with Bonoman existing in the area during the 11th century.
 The Asante Empire and other Akan kingdoms in the south emerged over the centuries.
 Beginning in the 15th century, the Portuguese Empire, followed by other European powers, contested the area for trading rights, until the British ultimately established control of the coast by the 19th century.
-Following more than a century of colonial resistance, the current borders of the country took shape, encompassing four separate British colonial territories: Gold Coast, Ashanti, the Northern Territories, and British Togoland.
+Following more than a century of colonial resistance, the later borders of the country took shape, encompassing four separate British colonial territories: Gold Coast, Ashanti, the Northern Territories, and British Togoland.
 These were unified as an independent dominion within the Commonwealth of Nations.
-On 6 March 1957 Ghana became the first colony in Sub-Saharan Africa to achieve sovereignty.
+On 6 March 1957, Ghana became the first colony in Sub-Saharan Africa to achieve sovereignty.
 Under President Kwame Nkrumah, it became influential in decolonisation efforts and the Pan-African movement.

-Ghana is a multi-ethnic country with diverse linguistic and religious groups; while the Akan are the largest ethnic group, they constitute a plurality.
+Ghana is a multi-ethnic country with various linguistic and religious groups; while the Akan are the largest ethnic group, they constitute a plurality.
 Most Ghanaians are Christians (71.3%); almost a fifth are Muslims; a tenth practise traditional faiths or report no religion.
 Ghana is a unitary constitutional democracy led by a president who is head of state and head of government.
-For political stability in Africa, Ghana ranked seventh in the 2022 Ibrahim Index of African Governance and fifth in the 2024 Fragile States Index.
-Since 1993, it has maintained one of the freest and most stable governments on the continent, and performs relatively well in healthcare, economic growth, and human development.
-It has a significant influence in West Africa and Africa as a whole.
-Ghana is highly integrated in international affairs, being a founding member of the Non-Aligned Movement and the African Union, and a member of the Economic Community of West African States, the Group of 24 and the Commonwealth of Nations.
+For political stability in Africa, it ranked seventh in the 2022 Ibrahim Index of African Governance and fifth in the 2024 Fragile States Index.
+Ghana is a founding member of the Non-Aligned Movement and the African Union, and a member of the United Nations, South Atlantic Peace and Cooperation Zone, Economic Community of West African States, the Group of 24 and the Commonwealth of Nations.

 Etymology

-The Empire of Ghana
+Empire of Ghana

 The name Ghana comes from Wagadu, an empire in west Africa from the 3rd to 12th centuries; Wagadu was termed Ghana by Arab traders involved in the trans-Saharan trade.
 Ghana is thought to originate from the title Kaya Maghan of the rulers of Wagadu, which translates as ruler of gold.